jonlpersson/ed-latimore/site/_posts/2016-10-01-dealing-with-getting-knocked-out-lessons-from-losing-a-fight.md

 [You can face your fears.](/how-to-overcome-fear/) You can do something to cheer yourself up if you are experiencing sadness.

 But embarrassment is just a burden you must bear until it heals.
-Your self-worth takes a hit, and there's nothing you can do but let it pass.
+Your self-worth takes a hit, and there’s nothing you can do but let it pass.

 The one fortunate thing about embarrassment is that, like all other negative emotions, it is highly susceptible to the [power of gratitude](/6-reasons-to-be-grateful/).